odoo/documentation/accounting/payables/misc/forecast.rst

 .. note::

-    If you do not set a specific payment term on a vendor, you will still be able to set a specific payment term on the vendor bill.
+    If you do not set a specific payment term on a vendor, you will still be able to set a specific payment term on the vendor invoice.

-Forecast bills to pay with the Aged Payables report
+Forecast invoices to pay with the Aged Payables report
 ===================================================

 In order to track amounts to be paid to the vendors, use the Aged Payable report.
 You can get it from the Reports menu of the Accounting application.
-This report gives you a summary per vendor of the amounts to pay, compared to their due date (the due date being computed on each bill using the payment term).
+This report gives you a summary per vendor of the amounts to pay, compared to their due date (the due date being computed on each invoice using the payment term).

 .. image:: ./media/forecast03.png
   :align: center